andipode/clustering_final/README.md

 The data inside the /oldmongo and /sql folders are incomplete because the files were too large to upload on github.
 A sample file is included in each folder to demonstrate how the files should be titled and structured.

+The results.ipynb file contains an example analysis of the results of a clustering configuration.

 # Pipeline example
 ```mlflow run --experiment-name uc7_clustering --entry-point pipeline.py . -P model="kmeans" -P number_of_clusters=12 --env-manager=local```